YazanMoqanasaa/QA-Project-/README.md

 # Cypress Test Suite for StacksInfo Website

-This repository contains a Cypress test suite to test the feedback form and search functionality on the StacksInfo website.
+This repository contains a Cypress test suite to test the feedback form and search functionality on the StacksInfo website https://stacksinfo.web.app/.

 ## Installation